istio/istio.io/content/help/ops/traffic-management/deploy-guidelines/index.md

 ## 503 errors after setting destination rule

-If, after applying a `DestinationRule` for a service, requests to the service immediately start generating HTTP 503 errors and continue to do so until the `DestinationRule` is removed or reverted, it is possible that the `DesintationRule` has caused a TLS conflict for the service.
+If requests to a service immediately start generating HTTP 503 errors after you applied a `DestinationRule` and the errors continue until you remove or revert the `DestinationRule`, then the `DesintationRule` is probably causing a TLS conflict for the service.

-If, for example, mutual TLS is globally configured in the cluster, the `DestinationRule` must include the following:
+For example, if you configure mutual TLS in the cluster globally, the `DestinationRule` must include the following `trafficPolicy`:

 {{< text yaml >}}
   trafficPolicy: